Movado (MOV)

 Movado’s primary competitors include Omega (owned by Swatch SWX:UHR), Fossil Group (NASDAQ:FOSL), Citizen Watch (TYO:7762), TAG Heuer (owned by LVMH Moët Hennessy Louis Vuitton Euronext:MC), and private company Rolex.

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-Movado’s recent performance shows its demand remained suppressed as its revenue has declined by 6% annually over the last two years.
+Movado’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 2.4% annually.

 6. Operating Margin